 Water Transport Mechanisms in Masonry

-Rising damp is a combination of vapour and liquid transport mechanisms due to the co-existence of liquid and vapour phases inside the capillaries.
+Rising damp is a combination of VAPOR and LIQUID transport mechanisms as vapor and liquid phases jointly co-exist inside the capillaries.

 The wetting process of a dry building material is a gradual process.
-It starts with vapor diffusion and adsorption, and leads through capillary condensation, capillary surface diffusion, then through a saturated flow to a water-saturated building material - as shown below:
+It starts with vapor diffusion and adsorption, and leads through capillary condensation to capillary flow - unsaturated to saturated - as shown below:

 Here is a brief explanation of these scientific terms:

-The passive movement of vapour molecules between areas of different concentrations until equilibrium is reached.
+The passive movement of vapour molecules between from high to low concentration (natural spreading) until equilibrium is reached.